jimshadrick/jimshadrick.github.io/20221208-obsessedwithchatgpt/index.md

 - **Other ideas** - There are a host of use cases other than these primary ones above.
 For example one [TikTk creator](https://www.tiktok.com/@zoltronic/video/7174948312146038062?_r=1&_t=8Y21f7DPlZG&is_from_webapp=v1&item_id=7174948312146038062) had ChatGPT create a list of dinners for the week for picky eaters, then asked it to put that data into tables to be easier to read, then asked it to put together a shopping list for those meals!

+## How to get started using ChatGPT

+There are many articles already on the internet which provide more details of ChatGPT and the associated GPT-3 neural network machine learning model which was trained.
+There are also numerous examples on social media of how people are finding many use cases for it.

+To get started, go to the official [ChatGPT](https://openai.com/blog/chatgpt/) page.
+If you don’t have an OpenAI account, you’ll need to sign up for one first.
+While there are many paid services with OpenAI, the account and ChatGPT are both free to use (for now).
+Once signed in, you can start chatting with it!
+Heads up: It’s incredibly addicting.

 ## Some examples

 You can ask ChatGPT a question, and it’ll answer it not only to the best of its abilities, but as if a human wrote the response, sometime’s even getting a little wordy.
-For example If you ask it to "_convert 75 degrees Fahrenheit to Celsius_", you might get an answer like this:
+For example, you can ask it to "_convert 75 degrees Fahrenheit to Celsius_", and you might get an answer like this:

 > To convert 75 degrees Fahrenheit to Celsius, subtract 32 from the temperature in degrees Fahrenheit and then multiply the result by 5/9.
 In this case, the conversion would be (75 - 32) \* 5/9 = 23.8889 degrees Celsius.